+Originally from New Jersey, Julianne lived in Alaska for 25 years until she returned to the East Coast in 2015 to spend more time with family.
 She served as Executive Director for the Alaska Botanical Garden for 7 ½ years, and now has her own writing and consulting business, Aisling Mhor Consulting --“Dream Big” in Irish Gaelic.
 She co-authored the Alaska Cooperative Extension Service publication on “Growing Garlic in Alaska”.

-A lifelong avid organic gardener, micro-farmer, and Master Gardener, Julianne loves to cook, farm, forage, kayak, and travel.
+A lifelong avid organic gardener, micro-farmer and Master Gardener, Julianne loves to cook, farm, forage, kayak, and travel.
 She has a B.A. in Psychology, and completed coursework for a Ph.D. in Clinical Psychology.
 She has worked as a social worker in Manhattan, managed a community radio station in Alaska, and was a caterer and camp cook.
 Her campfire recipes have been featured on the Food Network.

 Julianne is a lifelong student of herbal medicine and nutritional healing and plans to have an organic garlic and medicinal herb farm when she settles down in one place again.
 Julianne is pleased to share her expertise in non-profit management and community development as a member of the AMI Board of Directors.